• Rice terraces of Mu Cang Chai, a masterpiece of the Mong

 rice terraced mu cang chai hmong girl

-The population of Mu Cang Chai district is mainly Hmong, almost 90%, and some Thai and Vietnamese.
-The Hmong live in wooden houses on the mountainside, on which they ingeniously practice flooded rice cultivation.
-You will recognize Hmong women by their traditional costume which they wear with pride every day.
-Hmong women love to wear large silver earrings, necklaces and bracelets.
+The population of Mu Cang Chai district is mainly Mong, almost 90%, and some Thai and Vietnamese.
+The Mong live in wooden houses on the mountainside, on which they ingeniously practice flooded rice cultivation.
+You will recognize Mong women by their traditional costume which they wear with pride every day.
+Mong women love to wear large silver earrings, necklaces and bracelets.

 Best season to travel to Mu Cang Chai